fordlee404/generator-webapp-kit/Readme.md

 This yeoman generator helps you to write front-end code (HTML, CSS, Javascript etc) fast, orignize your files and build your code to production.
 It defines a dev workflow and build process.

-It generator a basic front-end develop environment.
+It generate a basic front-end develop environment.
 Includes a basic directory structure, a develop server and build tools for production environment (compile language and compress files and images).
 It's all based on [Webpack](http://webpack.github.io) and [Grunt](http://gruntjs.com).
+You can also use [Gulp](http://gulpjs.com) to instead of [Grunt](http://gruntjs.com).

+You should follow some rules if you use this generator.
+But if you know much about these tools (Webpack, Grunt, Gulp, NPM etc), you will understand these rules easily, and you can change some rules to make you comfortable.

 ## Getting Started

+This is a yeoman generator, so you must use [Yeoman](http://yeoman.io).

 ### Directory structure